Moana (2016 film): Critical response

 Joe Morgenstern of The Wall Street Journal proclaimed that "Moana is beautiful in more ways than I can tell, thanks to the brilliance of more animators than I could count."
 Animator Eric Goldberg received praise from critics and audiences for his hand-drawn animation of Maui's tattoos, which they claimed "stole the show" from the actual CGI-animated motion picture.
 Wai Chee Dimock, writing in the Los Angeles Review of Books, compared the ocean in Moana to the one in "The Water Baby", a short story by Jack London, saying that both are animated: one, by the tension between digital and analog animation, and the other, by the tension between an encroaching future and a past in retreat still capable of pushing back.

 Christy Lemire of RogerEbert.com gave the film three-and-a-half out of four stars, stating "...its dazzling visuals, catchy tunes, enjoyable performances, clever running gags and overall sense of fun.
 It's all there, and—except for a few scary moments—it'll delight viewers of all ages."
 Peter Debruge of Variety praised the film, calling it "a return to the heights of the Disney Renaissance".

 Critics also lauded Moana for centering on a strong female protagonist whose narrative is not confined to finding a Prince Charming, a contrast to princess characters of past Disney films.
 Brent Lang of Variety wrote, "Whereas earlier Disney heroines waited around for their prince to come and save the day, Moana takes it upon herself to embark on a perilous oceanic voyage in order to lift her island home from a curse.
-It’s the kind of adventuring that would have been left for the guys in Disney films of yore...Her journey is about finding herself, not landing a husband".
+It's the kind of adventuring that would have been left for the guys in Disney films of yore...
+Her journey is about finding herself, not landing a husband".

 Accolades

-Legacy
+Other media

 Due to the success of the film, Moana was officially added to the Disney Princess franchise and was the 12th addition to the lineup.
-According to the official list of the most-watched streaming titles of 2021 released on January 21, 2022, by Deadline and Nielsen, Moana ranked as the second most streamed movie title of 2021 with 8.9 billion minutes watched, just behind Luca (2021), which had 10.5 billion watched.

-Disney+ series

-On December 10, 2020, it was announced during the Disney investors meeting that a series based on the film would stream on Disney+ sometime in 2023.
-The release date was later pushed back to 2024.
-It is one of the first spin-offs to be produced by Walt Disney Animation Studios itself instead of its television animation division.
+Moana was the most-streamed film in the United States over a five-year period from 2020 to 2024, being watched for a total of more than 1 billion hours, leading the Wall Street Journal to describe it as "the No.1 movie in streaming history."

+Theme park attraction

+On October 16, 2023, Walt Disney World Resort announced that a new water walk-through attraction, the Journey of Water Pavilion, was opened in World Nature section of the park at EPCOT, as part of The Walt Disney Company's 100th anniversary celebration, since the opening date was indefinitely delayed due to the COVID-19 pandemic.

+Expanded franchise

+Sequel

+A sequel, Moana 2, was written and directed by Dave G. Derrick Jr, and released in theaters on November 27, 2024.
+A 16-second first look at the film was released in February 2024.
+The project was originally announced in December 2020 as a television series for Disney+ before being redeveloped into a feature film.